behdadmansouri/behdadmansouri/README.md

 ### Hi there 👋
-- 🔭 Finishing up my bachelor's at AUT (Amirkabir Univeristy of Technology)
+- 🔭 Finishing up my Msc at uOtawa
 - 🌱 I’m currently learning Compilers, AI, CI, Web and Computer Security
 - 👯 I’m looking to collaborate on more machine learning projects
 - 💬 Ask me about advice on surviving the university